CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 https://admin.microfoft.com
 Then go to org setting::
 ![](../../Attachements/Pasted%20image%2020251014223427.png)
-This settings are for whole orn not s
+Mainly this settings are for whole organization not single user.

+#### Security and Privacy
 **1)Password expiration => never expired...**
 **Or can be made to change every week.**
 **![](../../Attachements/Pasted%20image%2020250619103655.png)**